calebmcook/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

          'sagemaker_submit_directory': '"s3://sagemaker-us-east-1-260552509205/pytorch-training-2022-11-03-21-09-16-647/source/sourcedir.tar.gz"'}

 ## Debugging and Profiling
-**TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker I imported the library smdebug, and added several lines of code to ensure the debugger and profiler were set up properly.
+**TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker

+I imported the library smdebug, and added several lines of code to ensure the debugger and profiler were set up properly.
+This included:
-- In `train_and_deploy.ipynb`, I added the following:

-        #imports for debugger and profiler
+- importing various libraries associate with debugger and profiler
-        import smdebug.pytorch as smd
-        from sagemaker.debugger import (
-          Rule,
-           DebuggerHookConfig,
-           rule_configs,
-           ProfilerRule,
-           ProfilerConfig,
-           FrameworkProfile
-            )
+- registering the model to hook
+- setting the mode of the hook to train or eval as appropriate.

+For full code, see train_and_deploy.ipynb, section 'Model Profiling and Debugging', as well as train_model.py

 #### Plot of tensors
 ![Tensors.png](Tensors.png)